Author Archives: itss

 Windows Subsystem For Linux Considered Potential Security Attack Vector

 A security researcher has found a potential new attack vector using the relatively new Windows 10 feature of WSL (Windows Subsystem for Linux).
 This technique, dubbed Bashware, has the potential to sidestep many Windows AntiMalware solutions.
-WSL makes the popular bash shell available for Windows 10 users, and in so doing, enables users to natively… Read More »
+WSL makes the popular bash shell available for Windows 10 users, and in so doing, enables users to natively… Read More: Windows Subsystem For Linux Considered Potential Security Attack Vector »

 Fingerprints are not passwords.

 Here at ITSS we try to take security seriously.
 We’ve noticed that a lot of the new smartphones are coming with fingerprint readers, and that many users are choosing to ‘lock’ their phones (and other devices), with their fingerprint(s).
 This is not a good idea.
-Consider a good password: It’s secure (of a suitable length,… Read More »
+Consider a good password: It’s secure (of a suitable length,… Read More: Fingerprints are not passwords. »